8th Grade Transition to High Schools for Families New to U.S. Public Schools

 - Many colleges look for well-rounded students who have demonstrated leadership skills and doing extracurricular activities

-- More and more colleges do not require SAT/ACT (Washington State schools do not require SAT/ACT scores, it is optional with no weight on score)
+- Washington State schools do not require SAT/ACT scores, optional with no weight on score

 High School Athletics